HollowMan6/CS-E4160/B3/README.md

 Pi-hole blocks domains on a DNS level by intercepting the DNS queries made by the client and matching the domain name being queried with the domains in its blacklist.
 If the domain is found in the blacklist, Pi-hole returns an IP address that leads to nowhere, effectively blocking the client's access to the domain.

 ### 7.2 How could you use Pi-hole in combination with your own DNS server, such as your caching-only nameserver?
-Pi-hole can be used in combination with a caching-only nameserver by configuring Pi-hole to forward the DNS queries to the caching-only nameserver.
+Pi-hole can be used in combination with a caching-only nameserver by configuring the caching-only nameserver to forward the DNS queries to Pi-hole.
 This way, Pi-hole can be used as a first line of defense in blocking unwanted domains, while the caching-only nameserver can be used to improve the performance of the DNS resolution by caching the frequently used domains.